ahussein-CSA/VMSS/README.md

 ## Conclusion:

-This guide is not using the application insight metrics to trigger VMSS autoscale. it uses a custom metric/event for this.
+This guide is not for using the application insight metrics to trigger VMSS autoscale. it uses a custom metric/event for this.

 If you are interested to use application insight to perform the same, please check the below 2 links:<br>